NREL/HPC/Containers/tensorflow.md

 ## Tensorflow with GPU support singularity container
-This image contains Tensorflow 2.3.0 optimized for use with GPU nodes.
+This singularity container supplies Tensorflow 2.3.0 optimized for use with GPU nodes.
 It also has opencv, numpy, pandas, seaborn, scikit-learn python libraries.

 ### Quickstart
 ```bash